The Dragon's Call: Critical reception

 The entire build up to [the climax] is bizarre at times, because it’s like they couldn’t decide if this was mythology or a fairytale.
-Parallels are draw with Snow White, like that's meant to be relevant somehow.
-Others scenes are supposedly comic, accompanied with some of the campest incidental music that could have been borrowed from a Carry-On movie.
+Parallels are drawn with Snow White, like that's meant to be relevant somehow.
+Other scenes are supposedly comic, accompanied with some of the campest incidental music that could have been borrowed from a Carry-On movie.
 This hints at the mishmash that is Merlin, it's all over the place.
 One minute it's legend, then slapstick, then panto, then drama, horror and then mystery [...].

 — Den of Geek's Mark Pickavance on the episode's inconsistency.

 The premiere of Merlin received generally mixed reviews.
 Sam Wollaston of The Guardian was optimistic towards the programme, despite the violent content.
 He wrote that "Morgan is a very likable young Merlin" and the show "looks splendid — colourful, exciting, and yes, magic".
 Daniel Martin of the same paper felt that the series had potential, though "The Dragon's Call" had "awful dialogue" and was "a flimsy caper memorable only for centring around the wonderful big-eyed Eve Myles".
 The Hollywood Reporter reviewer Randee Dawn felt that it would "hurt [the] eyes" of those who were familiar with the Arthurian legends, but "for those new to the legend, this is a fresh, and delightfully color-blind, approach to the tale".
 Alessandra Stanley, reviewing for The New York Times, was pleased with the diversity of the cast and the chemistry between Morgan and James, though she felt it "would be better if its creators had taken more liberties and shown more imagination in coloring in the background of their young hero's world".

 Metro gave the episode three out of five stars, writing that "Colin Morgan makes a likeable boy wizard but there’s a bit too much formula – and not in the magical sense".
 The review described the episode as a "test of patience" due to Merlin's inability to use magic and the "hideously jaunty, distinctly non-medieval soundtrack".
 Tom Shales of The Washington Post criticised the "sluggish pace" of the premiere, noting that the episode was only "brightened" by the dragon, though similar creatures were common in the genre and it "lacks personality as well as panache".
 Shales felt that the series took "the stuff of legend and imagination and makes it dry and commonplace".
 Den of Geek reviewer Mark Pickavance felt that the episode was "uneven and often very stilted", and failed at introducing both the characters and telling the story of the first meeting of Arthur and Merlin.
 He was displeased with the deviation from established mythology and the lapses in logic.
 The Timess AA Gill described Merlin as "bland", writing that it was for "a large untapped audience that yearns for Abercrombie & Fitch drama".
 Hermione Eyre of The Independent called it "horrible", disliking the "modern" feeling, the "awful" make-up, and commented that "Guinevere looks like a supply teacher".